 So how about that!
 I know the extent of my belief and commitment down that egocentric road: ‘Bring on whatever challenge and I will overcome it!’
 However it is now possible to move past that because that self-interest is defeated, made obsolete by this information.
 It’s defeated from within by my own mind following the logic of this information through to the outcomes.
 I’ve gone from this position of massive self-interest and I’ve arrived at a position where I don’t want the focus to be on me.
 It’s a case of, sign me up, what do I need to do?
 I can see the potential of what this information can achieve, it’s here, it’s right now, I don’t want to be focused on me.
 So that contrast just gets starker and starker and it just gets better and better and evaporates all that old stuff that you thought would be impossible to let go of.
 I just turned around the flow of the Amazon River in myself.
 You go from thinking about some aspect of your upset that you thought utterly irresistible to feed but it can be resisted.
 Your mind’s digestion of the information conquers that in yourself and brings the realisation that can happen in everyone else.

 I suppose it’s just about seeing the logical implications of this information.
 It’s about taking up selflessness.
-In Part 3, page 65 of TYL Jeremy quotes the lyrics from the band U2, ‘I will show you a place, high on a [uncorrupted] desert plain’—an egocentricity-free existence where ‘the streets [will] have no name’.
+In , page 68 of the print edition of TYL Jeremy quotes the lyrics from the band U2, ‘I will show you a place, high on a [uncorrupted] desert plain’—an egocentricity-free existence where ‘the streets [will] have no name’.
+[See p.
+65 of First Edition of TYL.]
 It’s all about realising and living those implications and seeing that selflessness is consistent with our deeper nature and, as I said before, understanding that selflessness is the integrative meaning of life on Earth.
 Our mind and instinct start to come together to give a fulfilment unknown.
-[We recommend you read F. Essay 45 which is a collection of prophetic song lyrics describing our species’ liberation from the human condition.]
+[We recommend you read which is a collection of prophetic song lyrics describing our species’ liberation from the human condition.]

 The battle to champion our goodness is won so we can legitimately do this now.
 That’s what translates that ‘army’ into a reality.
 For the next few generations it’s about supporting this information.
 That’s what selflessness translates into.
 We prioritise our life to that end.
 It’s so simple and beautiful.
 I just become a tool to help bring in the new world.
 I just want to be a speck in the mass of that ‘army in its millions’.